 From the time this change in mindset occurred, China has been growing rapidly and has become the manufacturing capital of the world.
-They are supplying companies all over the world and have incorporated the western standards into their companies.
+They are supplying companies all over the world and have incorporated western standards into their companies.

 Although China has been trading with the whole world for almost 40 years now, a number of African and specifically South African companies are still very worried about the perceived quality they get from China.
 They seem to think everything you procure from Europe and the USA (United States of America) is superior and hence they are happy to pay a premium for these products.

-This article will thus attempt to explain the procurement process when procuring from China and also explain how to control quality when procuring from them.
+This article will thus attempt to explain the procurement process when procuring from China and also explain how to control the quality when procuring from them.

-Alibaba has also launched AliExpress, this platform allows you to procure once off products like a retail site and get it delivered at your home address in a few weeks.
+Alibaba has also launched AliExpress, this platform allows you to procure once-off products like a retail site and get it delivered at your home address in a few weeks.
 Products are thus shipped directly from China to your doorstep.
 This is very convenient and opens China to the world from a retail perspective.

 After the platforms are identified to operate on when searching for products from China, the search for quality products will start.
 Alibaba actually has a verification process that tells you how long the supplier has been registered with them and their status.
 The best suppliers are tagged as golden suppliers.
-When using the search function on Alibaba, a number of suppliers will pop up that can provide the products or services your company needs.
+When using the search function on Alibaba, a number of suppliers will pop up that can provide the products or services with your company needs.
 You can then contact the suppliers via the platform, e-mail, WeChat or Whatsapp.
 The Chinese suppliers are usually very quick to respond with technical write-ups, lead times and pricing.

 When all the proposals have been received, the shortlisting should start.
-Taking quality of submission, pricing, manufacturing capabilities, quality standards and track record into consideration, a few companies should be shortlisted to provide the product or service.
+Taking the quality of the submission, pricing, manufacturing capabilities, quality standards and track record into consideration, a few companies should be shortlisted to provide the product or service.

 Once these companies have been shortlisted, it’s important that a physical inspection is done at their facilities.
 A number of companies offer this service where they are based in China and will do the inspection on your behalf.
 This can work well, but often the buyers want to visit the facilities themselves to get comfortable with the supplier.